Good Side, Bad Side (Master P album)

-Good Side, Bad Side is the eleventh studio album by American rapper Master P, released on March 23, 2004 on The New No Limit Records and Koch Records.
-The production was handled by Master P, who also collaborated with other executive producers, alongside Lil Jon, DJ Daryl, Donald XL Robertson and Myke Diesel.
-It marked Master P's return to releasing albums independently.
+Good Side, Bad Side is the eleventh solo studio album by American rapper Master P. It was released on March 23, 2004 by The New No Limit and Koch Records.
+Production was handled by Lil' Jon, Myke Diesel, DJ Daryl, Full Pack Music, Serious and XL.
+It features guest appearances from Afficial, C-Murder, Curren$y, Dujuan Baham, Liberty, Lil' Jon, Lil' Romeo, Silkk the Shocker, Souya, Theresa Esclovon and Vellqwan.